 c.
-Stock option plans:
+Equity Incentive Plans:

-Under the Company's 2007 U.S. and Israeli Stock Option Plans ("the 2007 Plans"), options may be granted to officers, directors, employees, advisors and consultants of the Company or its subsidiaries.
-In 2017, the Company adopted a new equity incentive plan, the "2017 Equity Incentive Plan" (the "2017 Plan" and together with the 2007 Plans, the "Plans"), and extended the term of the 2007 Israeli Stock Option Plan and the term of the options already granted thereunder for an additional ten-year period.
-In 2017, the Company adopted a new equity incentive plan, the "2017 Equity Incentive Plan" (the "2017 Plan" and together with the 2007 Plans, the "Plans"), and extended the term of the 2007 Israeli Stock Option Plan and the term of the options already granted thereunder for an additional ten-year period.
+Under the Company's 2007 U.S. and Israeli Stock Option Plans, options to purchase common stock may be granted to officers, directors, employees, advisors, and consultants of the Company or its subsidiaries.
+In 2017, the Company adopted a new equity incentive plan, the "2017 Equity Incentive Plan", and extended the term of the 2007 Israeli Stock Option Plan and the term of the options already granted thereunder for an additional ten-year period.
+Effective upon the effectiveness of the registration statement for the IPO, the Company adopted the 2021 Incentive Award Plan (the "2021 Plan"), pursuant to which it may grant cash and equity incentive awards to officers, employees, advisors, and consultants of the Company.